 Demonstration of pro-poor market-based solutions for fecal sludge management in urban centers of Southern Bangladesh

-This project will develop, test and demonstrate city-wide sanitation service delivery models for the two main types of urban centers in Bangladesh (city corporations and pourashavas, thereby directly improving environmental health and well-being of the population, as well as demonstrating to sector stakeholders: how integrating FSM business …
+The project has developed and tested city-wide sanitation service delivery models for the two main types of urban centers in Bangladesh (city corporations and municipality) and thereby directly improving environmental health and well-being of the population, as well as demonstrating to sector stakeholders: • How to integrate FSM business …

 Share this page on